The Open Golf Corporate Hospitality Packages

 He won The Open three times, each more special than the last.

 Woods took the Millennium Open at St Andrews in 2000 by eight strokes, just weeks after reigning supreme at the US Open at Pebble Beach by 15 shots.
 He went on to win the PGA Championship in a play-off and subsequently the 2001 Masters to become the first player ever to hold all four Majors at once.

 The Open has certainly seen its fair share of star-studded sportsmen over the years and promises to deliver many more in the days to come.

-Make sure to not miss any of the scintillating action our Eventmasters’ splendid corporate The Open hospitality packages at Royal Portrush in 2019.
+Make sure to not miss any of the thrilling action at The Open with Eventmasters’ splendid Royal Portrush hospitality packages for 2019.